-WSAVA, or the World Small Animal Veterinary Association, encourages veterinarians and pet owners to evaluate pet diets based on certain criteria concerning the food, how it’s made, and the company behind it.
+WSAVA, or the World Small Animal Veterinary Association, encourages veterinarians and pet owners to evaluate pet diets based on certain criteria concerning the food, how it’s made, and the company behind it (WSAVA does not approve, certify, or recommend pet foods).
 Their criteria are outlined in a list of questions.

 Here’s how The Farmer’s Dog meets all of WSAVA’s guidelines and answers their questions.